Configure the load balancer

 A load balancer in Managed Kubernetes is used to distribute incoming traffic between the pods.

-After creating a Managed Kubernetes cluster, we recommend that you perform all actions on the cluster balancers and disks only through the kubectl.
+We recommend that once a Managed Kubernetes cluster is created, all actions on the cluster's balancers and disks should be performed only through the kubectl.

 Create a load balancer